 Our Sirloin tip got pan fried dry on a very high heat.
-When Nico got a lovely colour all over the tip, he adds a bit of butter, thyme and a whole cloves of garlic and braises the meat with the juices as cooking.
+When Nico got a lovely colour all over the tip, he added a bit of butter, thyme and a whole cloves of garlic and braised the meat with the juices as cooking.
 As this is a cheap cut of meat, it can get tough if over cooked.
 So it's recommended to be served rare to medium rare.

 The celeriac was boiled in milk, it's a great little tip that removes the distinctive pepperiness that some people might find a bit overwhelming.
 Once the celeriac is cooked, it gets pureed with a hand blender.